cbeneke/hcloud-fip-controller/README.md

 API token for the hetzner cloud access.

 * HCLOUD_FLOATING_IP
 Floating IP you want to configure.
 In case of IPv6 can be any of the /64 net.
+If you want to use multiple IPs use config file or command line parameters

 * NODE_ADDRESS_TYPE, *default:* "external"
 Address type of the nodes.
 This might be set to internal, if your external IPs are  registered as internal IPs on the node objects (e.g. if you have no cloud controller manager).
 Can be "external" or "internal".